pooja2434/SQL-Projects/README.md

-- 👋 Hi, I’m Pooja and I live in chennai.
+ Hi, I’m Pooja and I live in chennai.
-- 👀 I’m a  Data Analyst  at Aqgromalin Farm tech chennai.I completed my post graduate program in Data analytics in Imarticus chennai
-- 👩‍💻Involved in designing chatbot using Deluge in Zoho sales IQ script for Aqgromalin (https://www.aqgromalin.com/)
-- 🌱 I have done many projects in Machine learning by using python
-- 💞️ I have knowledge on Fundamentals of statistics,Machine learning algorithms,analaytical tools like ,SQL,python,R,Tableu Libraries: Sklearn, Pandas, SciPy, Numpy, Seaborn, Matplotlib.Former Financial Analyst with nearly 2 years of  Experirence
+Dynamic and results-driven Data Analyst with 5.8 years of experience in Investment Banking and Data Analytics.
+Proficient in building automated data pipelines, creating interactive dashboards, and performing advanced data analysis to drive business decisions.
+Recognized for excellence with multiple awards, performance-based salary hikes, and contributions to process optimization.
+Expertise in Tableau, SQL, Python, Statistics and Machine Learning techniques.
 - 📫 Mail id:pjravilakshmi@gmail.com